King Kong (2005 film): Cast

-In addition, director Jackson appears with makeup artist Rick Baker as the pilot and gunner on the airplane that kills the title character, his children appear as New York children, The Lord of the Rings co-producer Rick Porras and The Shawshank Redemption director Frank Darabont appear as a gunners in the other airplanes, and Bob Burns and his wife appear as New York bystanders.
+In addition, director Jackson appears with makeup artist Rick Baker (who had portrayed Kong and designed makeup for the 1976 version) as the pilot and gunner on the airplane that kills the title character, his children appear as New York children, The Lord of the Rings co-producer and second unit director Rick Porras and The Shawshank Redemption director Frank Darabont appear as a gunners in the other airplanes, and Bob Burns and his wife appear as New York bystanders.
 Frequent Jackson collaborator Howard Shore makes a cameo appearance as the conductor of the New York theater from where Kong escapes.
 Shore was initially set to compose for the film before his exit.

 Watts, Black, and Brody were the first choices for their respective roles with no other actors considered.
 In preparation for her role, Watts met with the original Ann Darrow, Fay Wray.
 Jackson wanted Wray to make a cameo appearance and say the final line of dialogue, but she died during pre-production at 96 years old.
 Black was cast as Carl Denham based on his performance in the 2000 film High Fidelity, which had impressed Jackson.
 For inspiration, Black studied P. T. Barnum and Orson Welles.
 "I didn't study [Welles] move for move.
 It was just to capture the spirit.
 Very reckless guy.
 I had tapes of him drunk off his ass."
 The native extras on Skull Island were portrayed by a mix of Asian, African, Maori and Polynesian actors sprayed with dark makeup to achieve a consistent pigmentation.